 Born 12th October 1920, in Harrodsburg, Kentucky, James Anthony 'Lucky' Carmichael released just three records during his career.
 According to the tome, The Blues Encyclopedia, that career didn't start until the early 1960's.

 The tracks 'Hey girl' and 'Blues with a feeling' were originally recorded in Chicago in 1962 for the Pam record label.
-Carmicheal's other two releases were for the Dillie label in 1960, and Shar in 1961.
+Carmichael's other two releases were for the Dillie label in 1960, and Shar in 1961.

 On the face of it, it seems rather odd that Bob Krasnow, Loma's General Manager, would choose to pick up and re-release a 45 that had been issued two years previously.
 Was this simply down to the lack of resources given to Krasnow by the executives at Warner Bros?